Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 <exercise>
-Write the function `(valid-solution? board)` that returns `true` if `board` is a valid solution to sudoku.
+Write the function `(valid-solution? board)` that returns `true` if `board` is a valid solution to Sudoku.

 ~~~{.clojure}
 (valid-solution? solved-board)  ;=> truthy